 This is a good opportunity to ask around the office and pool your ideas and resources.
 Make sure you do so in a way that respects your officemate’s feelings.

 Create a private group chat for the discussion if you are unable to run a meeting discreetly.
-No matter how well your widowed coworker or employee seems to be handling the situation, he or she may be having a hard time.
+No matter how well your widowed coworker or employee seems to be handling the situation, they may be having a hard time.

 There’s a good chance your office mate is showing up to work to be productive and get back on a schedule, not to dwell on what’s going on.
 Keep your gift positive and light.

-There’s nothing wrong with the gift of a classic bouquet or desk plant.
+There’s nothing wrong with the gift of a classic bouquet or desk plant, like this pack of succulents.
 It can keep your coworker company, especially if you choose one that's easy to maintain and lives longer.
 Good examples are rubber plants or snake plants.